trmznt/plasmogen/plasmogen/docs/tutorials/05/index.rst

 Using YAML Query
 -----------------

-To use the YAML format as a query, for example to prepare a Sample summary, we need to click on the YAML Query navigation tab which will change the web form to a simple form as illustrated below.
+To use the YAML format as a query, for example to prepare a *Sample summary*, we need to click on the **YAML Query** navigation tab which will change the web form to a simple form as illustrated below.

 .. image:: yaml-form.png

-The YAML text then needs to be pasted or directly written into the YAML query field.
+The YAML text then needs to be pasted or directly written into the **YAML query** field.

-For the tutorial, select the Sample summary entry from the Analyze drop-down menu, and paste the above example query into the YAML query field.
+For the tutorial, select the **Sample summary** entry from the **Analyze** drop-down menu, and paste the above example query into the **YAML query** field.
-Select Execute to perform the analysis.
+Select **Execute** to perform the analysis.
-The result output should be similar to the output from step 1  in Tutorial 3.
+The result output should be similar to the output from section 1 in Tutorial 3.

 Using YAML Query for Differentiation
 ------------------------------------